-No Signature - Task assigned to Lynda Shykora was completed by assistant Jennifer Sham

-TO: Chair and Directors File No: 5510 03 5510 02 5510 04

-SUBJECT: Update Dog Control Contract Electoral Area C, D and F

-DESCRIPTION: Report from Ryan Nitchie, Team Leader, Community Services, dated

-November 21, 2018.
+No Signature - Task assigned to Lynda Shykora was completed by assistant Jennifer Sham то: Chair and Directors File No: 5510 03 5510 02 5510 04 SUBJECT: Update Dog Control Contract Elect Electoral Area C, D and F DESCRIPTION: · · · · • RECOMMENDATION: THAT: the Board receive the staff December, 2018.
+Report from Ryan Nitchie, Team Leader, Community Services, dated November 21, 2018.
 Dog Control services update.

-RECOMMENDATION: THAT: the Board receive the staff report for information this 7th day of
+THAT: the Board receive the staff report for information this 7 th day of December, 2018.